pauloesampaio/pauloesampaio.github.io/_posts/2020-10-31-download_and_process_pipeline.md

 ---
 title: Multi-thread image download and process pipeline using metaflow and OpenCV
 excerpt: A lot of times you have to download images from the internet.
 Here's my attempt to use multi-thread to speed it up.
-As a bonus, let's do some simple pre-process.
+As a bonus, a bit of image pre-processing.
 excerpt_separator: "<!--more-->"
 layout: single
 categories: